Starlink for Digital Nomads 2026: Setup & Cost Guide

 Starlink hardware can be transported on flights, but there are practical considerations:

 Carry-on luggage: The Mini fits easily.
-The Standard does not — it must be checked or shipped separately.
+The Standard doesn’t — it must be checked or shipped separately.

 Customs declarations: Satellite communication equipment must sometimes be declared at customs.
-We have passed through customs in Mexico, Portugal, Spain, and Canada with a Starlink Mini without issues, but regulations vary by country.
+I’ve passed through customs in Mexico, Portugal, Spain, and Canada with a Starlink Mini without issues, but regulations vary by country.
 Some countries (particularly in Africa and Asia) have stricter rules about satellite communication equipment.

 Import restrictions: Some countries require import permits for satellite terminals.
 Research your destination’s regulations before traveling with Starlink hardware.